-Programs related to broadcasting in New Hampshire include bachelor's degree options in media studies, mass communications or communication arts.
+Programs related to broadcasting in New Hampshire include bachelor's degree options in media studies, mass communications and communication arts.
 Students are able to gain training in the latest digital and multimedia technology through on-campus television and radio stations or video production studios where students can develop practical broadcasting skills.
 Other programs integrate hands-on internship experiences.
 Profiled below are four private not-for-profit colleges and universities and one public university offering relevant education for students interested in pursuing a broadcasting career.

 This private, not-for-profit college is located in New London and offers a bachelor's program in media and communication.
 Students take core major courses and can focus their studies on broadcast-related coursework, including video production and radio station operations.
 The school houses a student-run FM radio station, which broadcasts to the campus and surrounding community.
 The media and communication program also has a YouTube channel and a video production complex with a control room and video editing suites.